LightBender/configd/README.md

-# stdx.config
+# configd

-stdx.config is a D library that provides a unified storage and retrival API for application configuration information.
-The stdx.config API is extensible and can support any configuration source that can be mapped to key/value pair.
+configd is a D library that provides a unified storage and retrival API for application configuration information.
+The configd API is extensible and can support any configuration source that can be mapped to key/value pair.

 ## Configuration Providers

-stdx.config supports the following configuration providers:
+configd supports the following configuration providers:
 - EnvironmentConfig - Loads the applications envirvonment variables under the '/env/' path.
 - MemoryConfig - Allows the developer to specify configuration values in code.
 - JsonConfig - Loads configuration information from the specified JSON file.